ClickWiki/clickwiki.github.io/wiki/fusion-1.5.md

 ## Editions

 #### Standard
-Not yet documented.
+Not documented.

 #### Pro
-Not yet documented.
+Not documented.

 ## Versions

 #### Version 1.0
-Not yet documented.
+Not documented.

 #### Version 1.2
-Not yet documented.
+Not documented.

 #### Version 1.5
-Not yet documented.
+Not documented.

 [Clickteam]: /clickteam/